SopiMlab/DeepLearningWithAudio18/StateOfAudioML.md

   * [NSynth](https://magenta.tensorflow.org/nsynth)

 * [Creating sounds for silent videos](http://bvision11.cs.unc.edu/bigpen/yipin/visual2sound_webpage/visual2sound.html) (December 2017)
-  * This one uses SampleRNN and heavily curated Google Audioset to create soundtracks for videos.
+  * This one uses SampleRNN and heavily curated Google Audioset to create plausible sound effects for videos.

 * [RunwayML](https://runwayml.com/) (Upcoming)
   * Basically aiming to do what the course is doing.
 Though even more focus on removing barriers, going as far as not needing to know almost anything about machine learning.